What is available after my studies?

-On completion of the VCE, students may apply for tertiary study in Victoria through the Victorian Tertiary Admissions Centre (VTAC).
-An Australian Tertiary Admission Rank (ATAR) will be calculated by VTAC after scaling your VCE study scores.
+On completion of the VCE, you may apply for tertiary study in Victoria through the Victorian Tertiary Admissions Centre (VTAC).
+An Australian Tertiary Admission Rank (ATAR) will be calculated by VTAC based on your VCE study scores.

-Adult VCE students should note that your English units must be at the Units 3 and 4 level for you to be eligible for an ATAR.
+Adult VCE students should note that to be eligible for an ATAR the English units must be completed at the Units 3 and 4 level.

-Students who repeat VCE units to improve their grades should note that if they apply for tertiary entrance through VTAC, the ATAR will be calculated on the highest study scores, regardless of which year they were achieved.
+If you repeat VCE units to improve your grades and you apply for tertiary entrance through VTAC, the ATAR will be calculated using the highest study scores, regardless of the year they were achieved.

 VET units of competency or qualifications completed as part of the VCE or VCAL may contribute to, or provide credit towards, other higher level VET qualifications.
 Some VCE VET programs have scored assessment.
 These studies will be treated the same as scored VCE studies in the calculation of the ATAR.
 VCE VET programs that do not have scored assessment can contribute to the ATAR as increments.